 What do you do on your first trip to Seattle with kids?
-Having visited Seattle before, we had already crossed a few of the main tourist attractions like the Space Needle and Lake Union Park off the list.
+Having visited Seattle before, we had already crossed off the list a few of the main tourist attractions like the Space Needle and Lake Union Park.

-For this trip we settled on a few activities that would introduce new things to our two year old son, Little D, as well as be entertaining for the whole family.
-Here are my top four things to do in Seattle with kids.
+For this trip with a toddler, we settled on a few activities that would introduce new things to our 2-year-old son, Little D, as well as be entertaining for the whole family.
+Here are my top four things to do in Seattle with little ones.

 This is a great little urban park up with amazing views of the Seattle skyline with the Space Needle and Emerald Bay in the backdrop.
 Whether you stop by for photos or come by for a picnic, kids will love the panoramic view from above.